airswap/airswap-protocols/examples/peer/README.md

 ## Get a Sell Quote

-Get a quote to sell from the Delegate.
+Get a quote to sell from the Peer.

 ```Solidity
 function getSellQuote(